waves-enterprise/js-contract-sdk/docs/core.md

----
-name: Contract SDK
-route: /core
----

 ## Core concepts

-The basics of making contract class is specifying class an annotations per methods.
-The most important annotations is:
+The basics of making a contract class is to specify class annotations per method.
+The most important annotations are:

 * `Contract` - register class as contract
 * `Action` - register action handler of contract